How to Backup Data Before Flashing a Custom ROM

 Backing up your data via Google One

-IMPORTANT: If you have access to an external SD card or a USB drive (via OTG cable), make sure to copy all of your phone’s contents to that external storage as well, because Google One won’t back up absolutely everything on your device, especially some files in internal storage.
+IMPORTANT: If you have access to an external SD card or a USB drive (via OTG cable), make sure to copy all of your phone’s contents to that external storage as well, because Google One won’t back up absolutely everything on your device—especially some files that are stored in internal storage.

 Cloud services like Google One make backing up convenient, but they’re not always perfect for every situation.
-Sometimes, not all files will be transferred, or your data may exceed the 15GB free limit.
-You might not want to spend money on more storage for a process that you only need temporarily.
+Sometimes, not all files are transferred, or your data may exceed the 15GB free limit.
+You might not want to spend money on extra storage for something you will only need temporarily.

 The most reliable alternative is to manually back up your data to your PC.
-By doing this, you can be confident that everything—photos, videos, documents, and other files—are safely stored and accessible at any time after flashing the ROM.
+This way, you can be confident that everything—photos, videos, documents, and other files—are safely stored and can be easily accessed after you flash your new ROM.

 Mobile to PC data transfer